vadimshavlovski/task_tracker/README.md

             }
         }
         ```
-3. For IMPLEMENT task you can return task back to IN_PROGRESS or set status to CLOSE:
+3. For IMPLEMENTED task you can return task back to IN_PROGRESS or set status to CLOSED:

         curl -X POST http://localhost:8091/tasks/1/implement